“To win in the marketplace, you must first win in the workplace,” said Doug Conant, CEO of Campbell’s Soup.

 Why should organizations pay attention to eNPS?

 eNPS is not just the new kid on the block when it comes to metrics.
-It has offered time tested and proven results.
+It has offered time-tested and proven results.
 For this reason, some of the top enterprises across the globe have all adopted eNPS as part of their employee-employer interaction programs.

 Many skeptics overlook the benefits of employee net promoter score and the fact that while eNPS alone may not be able to help increase engagement levels of employees, just the fact that an organization undertakes regular eNPS survey installs a positive sentiment that the management is listening and is willing to act on employee feedback.

-- Likewise, with an eNPS of 57 is another enterprise known for its innovative product line thanks to its highly engaged workforce.
-Adobe has been able to optimize opportunities in the digital space, churning out newer tools and an interactive digital environment by focusing on its eNPS.
+- Likewise, with an eNPS of 57, Adobe is another enterprise known for its innovative product line, thanks to its highly engaged workforce.
+Adobe has optimized opportunities in the digital space, churning out newer tools and an interactive digital environment by focusing on its eNPS.

 Happy, engaged workers offer a definite roadmap for successful enterprises.
 Employee Engagement Net Promoter Score offers an easy and tangible way to ascertain employee engagement levels, helping companies maintain a highly engaging work environment benefiting both employees and management.

 The software enables you to uncover hidden drivers of employee engagement and accurately determine the eNPS by simply asking employees how likely they are to advocate your brand to their friends and family.
-The software lets you customize questions, survey frequencies and participant lists.
+The software lets you customize questions, survey frequencies, and participant lists.